semiupsidedown/semiupsidedown.github.io/_posts/2019-06-05-permafrost_story.md

 spending the evening in an airbnb in Edinburgh, I was inspired to write down my story on paper just as it came to my mind.

-On Friday I'll be speaking at an Arctic meeting here at the University of Edinburgh, and I'm planning to make my talk more of a story.
-Who knows what people will think, but at least it will make a change from the usual presentation style.